storyfeet/dugi_bialan/content/works/little_red.md

 # They all looked at the soup Elenoize had brought.

-go "vin di wei belin ei i delo ni li weli ei mugo vo-vo", zan Elenuna wei dugi
+go "vin di wei va wei esebin la i delo dis wei belin ei mugo vo-vo", zan Elenuna wei dugi

 # "Do you think this soup would like some meat", suggested Elenuna